Showing posts with label Thi. Janaki Raman. Show all posts

 “Mmm”

 “You haven’t bathed yet.
-How long more would I stand here?”
+How much longer would I stand here?”

 A boat went past them with its steady noise of rowing.

 Chinna Swamy again felt someone laugh.
-He too felt laughing.
-He stepped into the water, got into it and bathed fully.
+He too felt like laughing.
+He stepped into the water, got into it, and bathed fully.

 As we sat down, keeping our luggage in the house, the owner came to me and asked, “Where do you hail from?”